wong2/larus/README.md

 ### Introduction

-Larus is a simplified Gunicorn clone, wrote cause I'm boring.
+Larus is a simplified Gunicorn clone, which serves WSGI apps.

 ### Install